mosip/documentation/docs/inji-web/technical-overview/backend-services/mimoto-bff.md

 {% swagger src="../../../.gitbook/assets/mimoto.json" path="/issuers/{issuer-id}/credentialTypes" method="get" %}
 [mimoto.json](../../../.gitbook/assets/mimoto.json)
 {% endswagger %}

-2. Search Issuer:
+3. Search Issuer:

+This API filters the issuers based on the search criteria entered in the search bar on the Home page of Inji Web.
-2. Fetch Credential Types:
+4. Fetch Credential Types:

+This API fetches the list of Credential Types offered by the issuer, sourced from the well-known configuration of the issuer.
-3. Search Credential types:
+5. Search Credential types:

+This API filters Credential Types based on the search criteria entered on the Credential Type page in Inji Web.
-4. Download PDF:
+6. Download PDF:

+This API is responsible for generating PDFs for the received VC content.
+It fetches display properties from the well-known configuration of the issuer and incorporates them into the predefined template of the PDF file.